KristopherKubicki/video2data/README.md

 $ v2d.py --input videofile.mpg
 ```

 v2d will run against a video file.
 Since v2d uses ffmpeg, almost any video format is natively supported.
 This is useful for creating descriptions of video for archiving and easy recall.
-In addition, v2d is fingerprinting all shots and scenes it detects by default
+In addition, v2d is fingerprinting all shots and scenes it detects by default.

 <img src='https://user-images.githubusercontent.com/478212/35298409-bb758734-0047-11e8-9f8b-8a1fd7205cc7.png'>